qmk/qmk_firmware/keyboards/aleth42/keymaps/via/readme.md

-# The default keymap for aleth42
+# The VIA keymap for aleth42